Workflow: Visium HD cell-level

 center_title

-Plot cell polygons overlay H&E image for this subset region (in black box).
-Here is an overview of the subset of tissue section that we will work on:
+Plot cell polygons overlaid on the H&E image for this subset region (in black box).
+Here is an overview of the tissue subset that we will use throughout the workflow.

 vhdsub$polygon <- 1